dronefly-garden/dronefly/docs/guide_for_participants.rst

 Typing\ ``@username`` will “ping” the user.

 Typing ``#channel`` will create a link to that channel.

+Typing a URL will create a preview embed beneath the URL.

 The emoji menu (|image45|) next to each message provides numerous ways to react.